 Paid Leave Benefit Coordination with FMLA Leave

 FMLA Leave under this policy is generally unpaid leave.
-If, however, the employee is eligible for any paid leave under an applicable Collective Bargaining Agreement such as accrued vacation, unused sick or personal days, the employee may be required to exhaust the paid leave upon the commencement of, and concurrently with, FMLA leave (unless the employee is receiving workers’ compensation benefits).
+If, however, the employee is eligible for any paid leave under an applicable Collective Bargaining Agreement such as accrued vacation, unused sick or personal days, the employee shall be required to exhaust the paid leave upon the commencement of, and concurrently with, FMLA leave.
+FMLA shall run concurrently with workers’ compensation benefits.
 Paid leave will run concurrently with and be counted toward the employee’s total 12-week (13 consecutive week) or 26-week period of FMLA leave.

 Intermittent or Reduced Scheduled Leave

 FMLA leave may be taken intermittently or on a reduced work schedule basis.
 If FMLA leave is taken intermittently or on a reduced schedule basis, then the SSD may require the employee to transfer temporarily to an available alternative position with an equivalent pay rate and benefits, including a part-time position, to better accommodate recurring periods of leave due to foreseeable medical treatment.